 First off, let’s start with the most important part – do we actually like our new dishwasher?

-We opted for a high quality (and fairly expensive) dishwasher for two reasons.
-Firstly, we figured that dishwashers are standard sizes so that we can keep it and refit it in our new kitchen when we get round to buying one!
+We opted for a high-quality (and fairly expensive) dishwasher for two reasons.
+Firstly, we figured that dishwashers are standard sizes so that we can keep it and refit it in our new kitchen when we get around to buying one!

 Secondly, we know that we’re the slowest DIYers on the planet (or at least on the internet) so we already know that it’ll take us years to get around to a full-on kitchen renovation which is why it makes sense to invest in something high quality now.

 So – what do we think of our dishwasher and would we recommend it?